 - Using task cards for hands on practice: Task cards break up a problem into small cards, one problem at a time.

-As you can see my child has progressed and filled his gaps for a grade level in couple of months.
+As you can see my child has progressed and filled his gaps for a grade level and made further progress; benefitting from scaffolding strategies detailed here.
 Although he has diverse needs, he loves this practice time and does not seem to get overwhelmed.
 I do cement the learning further with 1:1 teaching, using manipulatives and pause for specific instruction.
 It has been a great addendum to his daily work.
 HappyNumbers program has incorporated differentiation both at the product and content level which can be used either in 1:1 or group settings based on how you want to differentiate at a process level.
 I would hence recommend you give it a try, if you are have a differently abled child or a struggling learner.